CompVis/stable-diffusion/docs/features/POSTPROCESS.md

 subdirectory of "src" in the InvokeAI directory.
 (The reason for this is that the standard GFPGAN distribution has a minor bug that adversely affects image color.)
 Upscaling with Real-ESRGAN should "just work" without further intervention.
-Simply pass the --upscale (-U) option on the dream> command line, or indicate the desired scale on the popup in the Web GUI.
+Simply pass the --upscale (-U) option on the invoke> command line, or indicate the desired scale on the popup in the Web GUI.

 For **GFPGAN** to work, there is one additional step needed.
 You will need to